Plan For Every Part (PFEP)

 In addition, those standalone files have no connection to any other system, which means that part data cannot be received from PDM or ERP and must be updated completely manually, modified delivery plans cannot be provided on the fly to the material handling team, and actual delivery data cannot be fed back into the files to make future changes.
 These are a few of the benefits of using Prolanner's PFEP.

 Proplanner's PFEP brings delivery, storage, and layout planning and delivery execution together:

-- Allows ability to know where each part is consumed at any given time.
+Allows the ability to know where each part is consumed at any given time.

-- Generates part and rack labels in same system as data is managed.
+Generates part and rack labels in the same system as data is managed.